CADLabs/ethereum-economic-model/README.md

 * Barnabé Monnot's **BeaconRunner** model: https://github.com/barnabemonnot/beaconrunner
 * Pintail's **Beacon Chain Validator Rewards** model: https://pintail.xyz/posts/beacon-chain-validator-rewards/
 * Flashbots **Eth2 Research** model - "Assessing the nature and impact of MEV in eth2.": https://github.com/flashbots/eth2-research

-## License

-`cadCAD-edu/ethereum-model` is licensed under the GNU General Public License v3.0.

-Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.

 ## Contributors ✨